aaron-grau/curic/react/readings/front_end_auth.md

 ### Middleware

-The `SessionMiddleware` should be responsible for invoking our session api utility functions whenever it sees a relevant dispatch.
+The `SessionMiddleware` should be responsible for invoking our session API utility functions whenever it sees a relevant dispatch.

 ```